Shark Bay

+The bay features Australia's most abundant marine ecosystems.
+It is a popular fishing spot.

 History

 The record of Australian Aboriginal occupation of Shark Bay extends to 22,000 years BP.
-At that time most of the area was dry land, rising sea levels flooding Shark Bay between 8,000 BP and 6,000 BP.
-A considerable number of aboriginal midden sites have been found, especially on Peron Peninsula and Dirk Hartog Island which provide evidence of some of the foods gathered from the waters and nearby land areas.
+At that time most of the area was dry land, and rising sea levels flooded Shark Bay between 8,000 BP and 6,000 BP.
+A considerable number of Aboriginal midden sites have been found, especially on Peron Peninsula and Dirk Hartog Island, which provide evidence of some of the foods gathered from the waters and nearby land areas.

-An expedition led by Dirk Hartog happened upon the area in 1616, becoming the second group of Europeans known to have visited Australia.
-(The crew of the Duyfken, under Willem Janszoon, had visited Cape York in 1606).
+An expedition led by Dirk Hartog happened upon the area in 1616, becoming the second group of Europeans known to have visited Australia, after the crew of Duyfken under Willem Janszoon had visited Cape York in 1606.
 The area was given the name Shark Bay by the English explorer William Dampier, on 7 August 1699.
-Shark Bay was also visited by Louis Aleno de St Aloüarn in 1772, Nicolas Baudin in 1801 to 1803 and Louis de Freycinet in 1818.
+Shark Bay was also visited by Louis Aleno de St Aloüarn in 1772, Nicolas Baudin from 1801 to 1803 and Louis de Freycinet in 1818.
 Europeans, mostly pastoralists, settled in Shark Bay during the 1860s to 1870s.
 Pearling developed rapidly from 1870.

-Commercial whaling was conducted in the bay in the first half of the 20th century by Norwegian owned factory ships and their catcher vessels.
-In the late 1930s up to 1,000 humpback whales were taken per season.
+Commercial whaling was conducted in the bay in the first half of the 20th century by Norwegian-owned factory ships and their catcher vessels.
+In the late 1930s, up to 1,000 humpback whales were taken per season.